This post covers the best things to do in Los Angeles in October.

 This section will feature our top 10 activities to enjoy in LA throughout October.

-For tips on the most popular activities and ways to find discounts in LA, check out our other popular posts:
+For tips on the most popular activities and ways to find concessions in LA, check out our other popular posts:

 - Things to Do in LA (any time of year)